Engineering

 7. Jira Service Management #

 Jira Service Management includes a CMDB that enables IT, DevOps, and business teams to manage assets and understand service dependencies in a shared workspace.
 It helps teams visualize relationships, automate support workflows, and assess change impacts.
+If you're evaluating Jira's built-in capabilities, see our guide to Jira CMDB alternatives for a detailed comparison.

 Key features include: